cantaloupasta/Minescript/Pyjinn/README.md

 ### Lava scanner w/ waypoints
 * Searches for 2x1 lava pockets valid for magma core fishing, rendered in red.
 * Searches for 1x1 lava blocks valid for worm fishing, rendered in blue.
-* Can only scans for lava in your render distance (8 chunks)
+* Can only scans for lava in your render distance (8 chunks) in precursor remnants

 # [ESP](esp.pyj)
 ### Shulker/Turtle/Armadillo/Creeper ESP